Clearing advice and guidance

-Clearing also includes adjustment, for students who change their choice because of better grades.
-Students can then view their options in UCAS track and request an offer for a different course.
+Clearing is also for students who change their choice because of better grades.
+Students can then view their options in UCAS and request an offer for a different course.
 If you are looking to apply for 2022 entry, you can find out more about our courses and what it’s like to live on campus.

-Clearing Plus is a service offered by UCAS for 2021 entry which can help to narrow down your options for clearing based on your existing choices.
-All clearing spaces for 2021 have now been filled but if you are still interested in studying at Warwick we encourage you to apply for 2022.
+Clearing Plus is a service offered by UCAS for 2022 entry which can help to narrow down your options for Clearing based on your existing choices.

-Once you have your results, you will be able to check to see if you have qualified for your first choice or Insurance course via UCAS Track.
+Once you have your results, you will be able to check to see if you have qualified for your Firm choice or Insurance course via UCAS.
 If you have not met the requirements, or if you have changed your mind, you will be able to contact other universities or apply for an alternative course.
-Our hotline is now closed but will be reopened for Clearing 2022 nearer the time.
+Our Clearing Hotline is now closed but will be reopened on Thursday 18 August.

-Check which courses are in Clearing - We will publish the list of courses available in Early Clearing (Tuesday 5 July).
+Check which courses are in Clearing - We have published the list of courses available in Early Clearing (Tuesday 5 July).
 Please note that our course listings may change based on availability.

 Check the grades you need for Clearing - The grades you need will be published on each course page.
 In some cases, required grades may change so please check before calling the hotline.

-Prepare for results day - We want to help you stay calm on the day so make sure you have researched your options thoroughly before hand.
-Alternatively, apply via UCAS for courses starting 2022.
+Prepare for results day - We want to help you stay calm on the day so make sure you have researched your options thoroughly beforehand.
+Alternatively, apply via UCAS for courses starting 2023.

 The complete list of Clearing vacancies will always be the one held by UCAS.
 The list can be searched if you have a particular subject or university in mind.